KristofferTroncoso/rheastagram/src/kanban.md

 * add an admin account. a way to have power to delete any post or user.
 * userpage should have chrono order
 * take off 'Log Out' link on mobile
-* make gear icon/button on profile page for options like log out
 * try streaming or graphql subscriptions. so if something gets posted to db, it should just show up on your home page.
 * turn off autocapitalization on login form. attribute is "autocapitalization"
-* add a pic rotation program component? its an exif issue
+* add a pic rotation program component? its an exif issue.
+    * thing is the problem is on the phone camera itself. even facebook mobile website has the same issue.
+Looks like they solve it by just using a native app.

 # In Progress